cwells/adhd/README.md

 Some plugin methods may require the plugin to be loaded first.
 If so, they will automatically load the plugin.
 This is noted in the plugin's help.

-# TODO

-- additional planned plugins:
-  - `mod_git` - clone a project git repo.
-  - `mod_asdf` - select Python version.
-- get `!exists` and `!path` to operate in project home.
-- more verbosity when verbose.